By Cathy Griffin

 Discipline is an important aspect of parenthood.
 It’s crucial when it comes to teaching your little one right from wrong and keeping them safe.
 But, disciplining your child is one of those things that sounds easier said than done.

 That’s why it comes as no big surprise that most parents turn to spanking to set their kids straight.
 The bad news is however that spanking (or any other form of physical punishment, for that matter) can do more harm than good.
-It turns out spanking can cause aggression, a raft of mental health issues, and even lowers the IQ of your child.
+Medical professionals are weighing in more frequently on the subject, with recent studies showing that physical punishment can increase the risk your child will become aggressive or even develop antisocial behavior.
+In addition, other experts advise that spanking can a raft of mental health issues and possibly even lowers the IQ of your child.

 As if that isn’t bad enough, spanking is not more effective than other disciplining techniques.
 Which begs the question: what can a parent do instead?
 Read on to learn more about other non-spanking disciplining methods that actually work.

 You’d be surprised at the number of parents who don’t know the importance of saying “no.” It might sound like a no-brainer, but you need to react promptly, firmly, and persistently to bad behavior.
 When you do this right from a young age and with a firm tone of voice, it can be incredibly effective.
 Also, be sure to explain why you are saying “No”.
 For example you can say, “No, because you can hurt yourself,” etc.

 (2) Rewarding Good Behavior / Positive reinforcement